Helping couples save up for shared trips.

 Enjoyment, togetherness and adventure.
 The mood board below helped the team align on the experience qualities we wanted to shape through our design solution.
 These pillars informed our color, typography and iconography choices down the road.

-By the end of week three we were down to 18 ideas that were selected through discussion and voting.
+By week three we had 18 ideas that were selected through discussion and voting.
 We sketched thumbnails to ensure all team members understood what was meant by them.

 Finding the Flow